Hosting & Performance Refactoring To Increase Page Load Up To 30%

 Result

-As a result of the work we achieved the following outcomes:
+After completing refactoring, we achieved the following outcomes: